MSU-ICER/hpc-intro/README.md

 # Intro to HPC

-This lesson teaches the basics of interacting with high-performance computing (HPC) clusters through the command line
+This lesson teaches the basics of interacting with high-performance computing (HPC) clusters through the command line.

 [![Build Status][badge-img]][badge-lnk]